 - 5.5.LU.7.
 Coordinate planning for land use and transportation in order to promote growth areas and transit and commercial corridors. - ✓ A General Plan Tier II Growth Area is designated over the entire 81 acres of commercially zoned land centered around the intersection of First Avenue and Tangerine Road.
 The General Plan defines a Growth Area as a location that is "particularly suitable" for a planned concentration of a range of more intensive land uses.
 Development within Tier II Growth Areas must limit impacts to nearby homeowners, which this proposal achieves.
+This proposal also provides for a "sensible pattern of land development" coupled with infrastructure funding that is "coordinated with development activity" (i.e. developer-funded).
+The overall Silverhawke property has undergone several traffic impact studies during previous rezoning and platting efforts.
+The configuration of Kai Drive, connection that was originally proposed several years ago.
+As part of this proposal the traffic impact analysis has again been updated to reconfirm the expected traffic circulation functionality in the project vicinity.

-This proposal also provides for a "sensible pattern of land development" coupled with infrastructure funding that is "coordinated with development activity" (i.e. developed-funded). - 5.5.LU.9.
-Promote the design of cohesive developments that enhance and promote the pedestrian experience. - ✓ Whether this property is developed as a senior care campus or a residential neighborhood that is not age-restricted, it will include an internal sidewalk/pathway system with connections to external sidewalk and trail alignments. - 5.7.DG.1.
+- 5.5.LU.9.
+Promote the design of cohesive developments that enhance and promote the pedestrian experience. - ✓ Whether this property is developed as a senior care campus or a residential neighborhood that is not age-restricted, it will include an internal sidewalk/pathway system with connections to external sidewalk and trail alignments.
+Sidewalks along the extension of Kai Drive will provide future residents with easy access to the existing retailers and restaurants located at the intersection of First Ave. and Tangerine Rd. - 5.7.DG.1.
 Require new development to pay its share toward the cost of additional public facility and service needs generated by new development while balancing public and private interests in cost allocation. - ✓ This project will fund the construction of the final leg of the Kai Drive connection between First Avenue and Tangerine Road.
 That roadway construction effort will also include extension of utilities necessary to serve the development.
 Beyond providing the actual infrastructure improvements needed to serve this development, impact fees will be paid to help cover the cost of maintaining the Town's broader public infrastructure networks.